JustSomeGuy2000/Essence-Of-Creation/README.md

 - Rye Bale: Hay Bale for Rye.
 - Essential Extractor: Allows Essence of Creation to be extracted from objects.
 Takes in two inputs: a souce and a fuel.
 Different items have different fuel values or extraction efficiencies (look at EssentialExtractor.Companion.sources/fuels for a list).
 Both are used up in the process.
 - Essential Infuser: Allows Essence of Creation to be infused into items.
 Takes in two inputs: a source and an Essence.
 Each Essence may be infused into one and only one item.
 Infusable items are shown here with brackets after thieir name showing their source item.
+- Baleful Poppy: Heavily damages and slows entites in contact with it.
+Dropped by Iron Behemoths.
 ## Items
 - Essence of Creation: The core component of the mod.
 Can be extracted from and infused into some items and blocks.
 - Rye: A long lost grain.
 Obtained by being afflicted with Blessing of Rye.